paulffm/QuantFinance/FinancialBasics.md

 * Call (Put): Exercised Buyer: choose to buy (sell) @ Strike Price; Assigned Seller: assigned to sell (buy) @ Strike Price
 * European Contract: Can only be exercised at Expiration
 * American Contract: Can be exercised anytime between now and expiration date
+* Bermudan Contract: Can be only exercised on specified dates
 ## Black Scholes PDE:
 ### Assumptions:
 * Short Term interest rates are constant: risk free zinssatz gleich für Kapialaufnahme und Kapitalanlaghe